MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/supported-crossplat-linux-os-2022.md

 Supported versions:

-- Oracle Linux 7, 8, and 9
+- Oracle Linux 7, 8, 9, and 10
 - SLES 15
-- openSUSE Leap 15t
+- openSUSE Leap 15
-- Rocky 8 and 9
+- Rocky 8, 9, and 10
-- Alma 8 and 9
+- Alma 8, 9, and 10
-- Red Hat Enterprise Linux (RHEL) Server 8 and 9
+- Red Hat Enterprise Linux (RHEL) Server 7, 8, 9, and 10
-- CentOS 7 and 8

 >[!Note]
 >- Oracle Linux 9, Rocky 9, and Alma 9 are supported from Operations Manager 2022 UR1 and later when you apply this [hotfix](https://support.microsoft.com/topic/system-center-operations-manager-2022-now-has-openssl3-0-integration-kb-5024286-331bd221-10f9-42d5-bc06-775eaabe3081).
 >- RHEL 9 is supported from Operations Manager 2022 UR1 and later when you apply [this hotfix](https://support.microsoft.com/topic/system-center-operations-manager-2022-now-has-openssl3-0-integration-kb-5024286-331bd221-10f9-42d5-bc06-775eaabe3081).
+>- Oracle Linux 10, Rocky Linux 10, Alma Linux 10, and RHEL 10 are supported from Operations Manager 2022 UR4 and later.
 >- Manually update the OpenSSH version in your environment to >= 8.7p1-29 to monitor RHEL 9.1 servers.

 |Required package|Description|Minimum version|